sagemath/sage-archive-2023-02-01/src/doc/en/prep/Symbolics-and-Basic-Plotting.rst

     Graphics3d Object

-The next tutorial will use all that you have learned about Sage basics, symbolics, and plotting in a specific mathematical venue \- the calculus sequence!
+The next tutorial will use all that you have learned about Sage basics, symbolics, and plotting in a specific mathematical venue \- the :ref:`calculus sequence <prep-calculus>`!